directus/v8-archive/docs/README.md

 ### Tokens

 To gain access to protected data, you must include an access token with every request.
-These tokens follow the [JWT spec](https://jwt.io) and contain the user id, group id, email address, auth method, and expiration date in a payload that is encrypted with a secret key.
+These tokens follow the [JWT spec](https://jwt.io) and contain the user id, type of token (`auth`), and an expiration date in the payload, which is encrypted with a secret key.

 There are several ways to include this access token:

 #### 1. Bearer Token in Authorization Header